 These Amaretto Coconut Chocolate Chip Cookie Bars are an ooey-gooey, easy-to-make dessert that will only set you back a few bucks per batch.

 (And for the record, since I’m trying to lose weight and get healthy, I only had a tiny nibble of one of these — a crumb really — as I was slicing them to take photos.
 But I served them to my parents and they were a big hit, and I sent the whole pan home with them.)

 You thought the dollar store was only a go-to source for crafting, party and home decor supplies?
-That was pretty much my impression, too, until my friend Barb of The Everyday Home threw down the gauntlet.
+That was pretty much my impression, too, until a friend threw down the gauntlet.
 She challenged some bloggers to whip up a dessert as part of her monthly Great Dollar Store Challenge series.

 The catch: at least half of the ingredients had to be purchased from the dollar store.